Who are you?

 How long does each portrait take?

-Five minutes is about the average - in an informal situation if a happy enthusiastic group insists I draw everyone, to expedite and comply (give them exactly what they want), I do smaller more rudimentary sketches that are instantly recognisable, that the guests find particularly hilarious precisely because they're so pared down.
+Five minutes is about the average - in an informal situation if an enthusiastic group insists I draw everyone, to expedite and comply (give them exactly what they want), I do smaller more rudimentary sketches that are instantly recognisable, that the guests find particularly hilarious because they're so pared down.

 What are those pens you use?